On Fast Attitude Filtering Using Matrix Fisher Distributions with Stability Guarantee: Introduction

-In challenging circumstances with large initial error and measurement uncertainty, numerical simulations presented in Section \ref{sec: Simulation} illustrate that the two proposed filters exhibit almost identical accuracy as filter in \cite{leeBayesianAttitudeEstimation2018} and perform even better in dealing with non-isotropic vector measurement noise.
-Simulation results also indicate that the proposed filters are more accurate than the well-established IEKF, which outperforms many variants of the EKF in state estimation on Lie groups \cite{barrauInvariantExtendedKalman2017,barrauStochasticObserversLie2018,barrau2022geometry}.
+In challenging circumstances with large initial error and measurement uncertainty, numerical simulations presented in Section \ref{sec: Simulation} illustrate that the two proposed filters exhibit almost identical accuracy as the estimator in \cite{leeBayesianAttitudeEstimation2018}.
 Moreover, the proposed filters only spend $1/5\sim 1/100$ of the previous MFD-based attitude filters in \cite{leeBayesianAttitudeEstimation2018} and \cite{leeBayesianAttitudeEstimation2018b}.
 The conclusion is drawn in Section \ref{sec: Conclusion}.